 Many building projects, particularly in connection with detached houses, garden designs or garages and parking spaces, have been exempted by law from the obligation to obtain planning permission (building projects not requiring planning permission in accordance with Section 63 of the Hessian Building Code (HBO)).
 The annex to Section 63 HBO provides an overview of these projects and also explains in Section V Exemption reservations whether any conditions must be observed.

-We recommend a building consultation at our Building Service Center before submitting your application - our team will be happy to advise you on aspects of building regulations or building planning law.
+Our recommendation: Seek advice before submitting an application - our team will be happy to advise you on aspects of building regulations and planning law.
 For example, you will find out

-whether and which approval procedures or notifications are required for the realization of a project are required,
+whether and which approval procedures or notifications are required to realize a project,

 which formal conditions must be complied with when submitting an application,

-which building documents must be enclosed with a building application,
+which building documents must be submitted with a building application,

 which specialist bodies are involved in the approval process,

-which ancillary building permits and approvals the client must obtain on their own responsibility outside of the building supervisory procedure.
+which ancillary building permits and approvals must be obtained outside of the building supervisory procedure under your own responsibility.

 It is therefore best to make an appointment with us directly.
-We can advise you by telephone, Skype, email or directly in person.
+We can advise you by telephone, video conference, email or directly in person.

 For further information, advice and questions, please contact the staff of the Building Supervisory Office by telephone, e-mail, video conference or in person.